SFC Winners

 Referee: Brendan Gilmore

-It is worth noting that Longford Slashers went on to win the World 7-a-side Gaelic Football competition in New York in 1989.
+Note: Longford Slashers went on to win the World 7-a-side Gaelic Football competition in New York in 1989.
 Slashers lost to Kilmacud Crokes by 2-3 to 0-1 in their opening game, but recovered to beat Beltane Shamrocks from Glasgow by 3-4 to 1-2 and St. Mary’s London by 4-8 to 1-3 to qualify for the Quarter Finals where they beat New York by 3-4 to 2-1.
 In the semi-final they beat Garryowen of London by 4-4 to 3-3 and in the final defeated Donegal NY by 2-5 to 2-4 in a very exciting game.
 The tournament highlights included a three-goal spree by Dessie Barry in the semi-final, a crucial Fintan Flanagan goal in the final, and the performance of Leonard Dolan who completed the tournament with an impressive tally of six goals and four points.

 Killoe Young Emmets 3-7